 One way Rivers For Change supports Source To Sea principles is through our Source To Sea Grants program, distributing $1,000+ annually to projects and programs that integrate Source To Sea education and connect people to rivers.
-View some of the passionate river lovers who were apart of the Source to Sea Grant Program.
+View some of the projects that have been a part of the Source to Sea Grant Program.
+To learn more about our grant program and to apply click here.

 2021 Grant Recipient